brunoreis/palestraGraphQL/PHPGraphQLArticle.md

 One very special feature it has is the [Expression Language](https://github.com/overblog/GraphQLBundle/blob/master/Resources/doc/definitions/expression-language.md).
 You can use it to declare the resolvers, specifying what service to use, what method to call and what args to pass like in the string below.

+> declaration of a resolver using a expression language
 ```yml
     # Mutation.types.yml
     resolve: "@=service('app.resolver.informations').registerForThread(args)"